metabase/metabase/docs/questions/query-builder/expressions/isnull.md

 |               | `"   "` (whitespace)| `false`           |
 |     kitten    |`"kitten"`           | `false`           |

-\*In Oracle and Vertica databases, empty strings are treated as nulls.
+\*In Oracle and Vertica databases, empty strings are treated as nulls instead.

 ## Creating a boolean custom column